Kaligula1987/CryptoBank-SQL-Injection-Lab/README.md

 └── cryptobank_sqli_lab.py
 🚀 Step 3: Run the Lab in VSCode Terminal

-Open the integrated terminal in VSCode

-Run the Flask app by typing:

 python cryptobank_sqli_lab.py

 This will run the server on http://127.0.0.1:5000/.

 You should see output like this in the terminal:

 * Running on http://127.0.0.1:5000